Tropini-lab/PUPpy/README.md

 PUPpy (Phylogenetically Unique Primers in python) is a computational pipeline developed to design taxon-specific primers within a defined bacterial community.
 PUPpy can design both strain-specific primers, which selectively amplify each member of the community, and group-specific primers, which selectively amplify user-selected members.
 Primers designed with the pipeline can be used to assess the presence/absence of bacteria in samples through PCR, as well as quantify their abundance via qPCR.

+# Overview

+PUPpy takes any number of bacterial CDS files as input.
+CDS files must be generated from one of these 3 programs: Prokka, RAST or downloaded from the NCBI.
+Input CDS files are aligned using [MMseqs2](https://github.com/soedinglab/MMseqs2) and then parsed to identify candidate unique or group-specific genes within the defined bacterial community provided by the user.
+Taxon-specific primers are then designed using Primer3 and provided as output in an Excel file.

+# IMPORTANT:

+1) PUPpy was developed to design taxon-specific primers in a **DEFINED** bacterial community.
+While in limiting cases it may be possible to use these primers in undefined communities, this cannot be ensured through this pipeline
+2) Primers should **always** be tested *in vitro* prior to use.
+PCR can be a mistery, and while primers may look perfect *in silico*, we strongly encourage testing their specifity *in vitro* prior to use.

 # Installation

 PUPpy can be installed thorugh Conda for mac and Linux, or by installing the required dependencies.